 Nair's writing and organising address issues like neoliberalism and inequality, queer politics and theory, the politics of rescue and affect, sex trafficking, the art world, and the immigration crisis.
 Her work also appears in various anthologies and journals, including Captive Genders: Trans Embodiment and the Prison Industrial Complex, False Choices: The Faux Feminism of Hillary Rodham Clinton, Singlism: What It Is, Why It Matters and How to Stop It, Windy City Queer: Dispatches from the Third Coast, Arab Studies Quarterly and Gay Press, Gay Power: The Growth of LGBT Community Newspapers in America.

 Dr. Yasmin Nair is a freelance writer, activist, academic, and commentator.
 The bastard child of queer theory and deconstruction, Nair has numerous critical essays, book reviews, investigative journalism, op-eds, and photography to her credit.
 She has appeared in publications like Current Affairs, Alternet, In These Times, Monthly Review, The Awl, The Chicago Reader, GLQ, The Progressive, make/shift, Time Out Chicago, The Bilerico Project, Windy City Times, Bitch, Maximum Rock’n’Roll, QED, and No More Potlucks.
 She has been described by some as “fucking evil.”
-Others, like Freddie DeBoer, Corey Robin, and Nico Lang have accorded her more praise, and she is frequently interviewed and asked to speak on various topics and current affairs.
+Others, like Freddie DeBoer and Nico Lang have accorded her more praise, and she is frequently interviewed and asked to speak on various topics and current affairs.
+You can listen to one of her more recent interviews, on the 2016 election, with Vancouver's Minelle Mahtani, here.

 She is currently working on a book titled Strange Love: Neoliberalism, Affect, and the Invention of Social Justice.
 The work looks critically at social justice movements, including those organised around autism, animal rights, immigration reform, gay marriage, and workplace feminism.
 It argues that "movements" organised around these issues adopt the language and even the strategies of left/radical politics while in fact being deeply embedded in a pallid liberal and often even deeply conservative framework.